telerik/winforms-docs/propertygrid/attributes.md

 ---
 title: Attributes
-page_title: Attributes | UI for WinForms Documentation
+page_title: Attributes | RadPropertyGrid
-description: Attributes
+description: This article contains a list of some of the more important and more commonly used attributes used with RadPropertyGrid
 slug: winforms/propertygrid/attributes
 tags: attributes
 published: True
-position: 11
+position: 5
 previous_url: propertygrid-attributes
 ---